rRMSAnalyzer: package to analyze RiboMethSeq data

 load_ribodata()

-, with all parameters shown :
+, with all arguments shown :

 path <- system.file("extdata", package="rRMSAnalyzer") #change for your path